Tensor algebras

 Motivation

-Given two R-modules M and N, the R-module MβŠ—RN was created to satisfy the universal property that captures the idea of being able to multiply elements in M with elements in N. In the special case M=N, the module MβŠ—RM gives us a way to compute products of elements in M. It doesn't quite give us a ring structure on M, however, since it doesn't allow us to multiply together more than two elements in M. Can we amplify our tensor product construction to obtain a module with a full ring structure, capturing the desire of layering a multiplicative operation on the R-module M?
+Given a commutative ring R and two R-modules M and N, the R-module MβŠ—RN satisfies a universal property that captures the idea of being able to multiply elements in M with elements in N. In the special case M=N, the module MβŠ—RM gives us a way to compute products of elements in M. It doesn't quite give us a ring structure on M, however, since it doesn't allow us to multiply together more than two elements in M.

-The desired universal property
+A desired universal property

 With the above motivation in mind, we are looking for a functor from the category of R-modules to the category of R-algebras that is "free" in the same sense as the free R-module construction on a set S; i.e., that is left adjoint to the corresponding forgetful functor.

-(Primary) Universal property of the tensor algebra
+A universal property of the tensor algebra

-Let U:Rβˆ’Algβ†’Rβˆ’Mod be the forgetful functor from the category of R-algebras to the category of R-modules.
-Then there is functor T:Rβˆ’Modβ†’Rβˆ’Alg together with a natural bijection
+Let U:R-Alg→R-Mod be the forgetful functor from the category of R-algebras to the category of R-modules.
+Then there is functor T:R-Mod→R-Alg together with a natural bijection

 In other words, the functor T is a left adjoint of the forgetful functor U.